Bikini: Beach volleyball

 The bikini remains preferred by most players and corporate sponsors.
-US women's team has cited several advantages of bikini uniforms, such as comfort while playing on sand during hot weather.
+The US women's team has cited several advantages of bikini uniforms, such as comfort while playing on sand during hot weather.
 Competitors Natalie Cook and Holly McPeak support the bikini as a practical uniform for a sport played on sand during the heat of summer.
 Olympic gold medal winner Kerry Walsh said, "I love our uniforms."
-According to fellow gold medalist Misty May-Treanor and Walsh it does not restrict movement.
+According to fellow gold medalist Misty May-Treanor and Walsh, it does not restrict movement.

 One feminist viewpoint sees the bikini uniform as objectification of women athletes.
 US beach volleyball player Gabrielle Reece described the bikini bottoms as uncomfortable with constant "yanking and fiddling."
 Many female beach volleyball players have sustained injuries by over-training the abdominal muscles while many others have gone through augmentation mammoplasty to look appealing in their uniforms.
 Australian competitor Nicole Sanderson said about match break entertainment that "it's kind of disrespectful to the female players.
 I'm sure the male spectators love it, but I find it a little bit offensive."

 Sports journalism expert Kimberly Bissell conducted a study on the camera angles used during the 2004 Summer Olympics beach volleyball games.
 Bissell found that 20% of the camera angles were focused on the women's chests, and 17% on their buttocks.
 Bissell theorized that the appearance of the players draws fans attention more than their actual athleticism.
 Sports commentator Jeanne Moos commented, "Beach volleyball has now joined go-go girl dancing as perhaps the only two professions where a bikini is the required uniform."
 British Olympian Denise Johns argues that the regulation uniform is intended to be "sexy" and to attract attention.
 Rubén Acosta, president of the FIVB, says that it makes the game more appealing to spectators.